MLAB-project/pysdr/README.md

 	                        interleaved floats with the given samplerate
 	  -d FILENAME, --detector FILENAME
 	                        attach the given detector script
+      -p CONFIG_FILE,       configuration file to which the waterfall display configuration is saved.
+                            Configuration stored in file is updated by pressing of "p" key.
 ### Example usage with ALSA

 	$ arecord -f FLOAT_LE -c 2 -r 44100 --buffer-size 1024 | pysdr-waterfall -r 44100